neoforged/Documentation/docs/resources/server/loottables/glm.md

 The `global_loot_modifiers.json` file tells NeoForge what modifiers to apply to loot tables.
 The file may contain two keys:

 - `entries` is a list of modifiers that should be loaded.
-The [`ResourceLocation`][resloc]s specified points to their associated entry within `data/<namespace>/loot_modifiers/<path>.json`.
+The [`Identifier`][identifier]s specified points to their associated entry within `data/<namespace>/loot_modifiers/<path>.json`.
 This list is ordered, meaning that modifiers will apply in the specified order, which is sometimes relevant when mod compatibility issues occur.
 - `replace` denotes whether the modifiers should replace old ones (`true`) or simply add to the existing list (`false`).
 This works similar to the `replace` key in [tags], however unlike tags, the key is required here.
 Generally, modders should always use `false` here; the ability to use `true` is directed at modpack or data pack developers.

 Example usage: